Pale Moon: WebExtensions

-Unified XUL Platform (UXP)
+Process architecture

+Pale Moon is built around a single-process architecture, meaning all browser operations are handled by one process, unlike most current browsers which are multi-process.
+This single-process design was also used by Firefox before it moved to a multi-process architecture with Project Electrolysis (e10s).
+Pale Moon does not support e10s, which is a deliberate decision on behalf of the development team due to multiple perceived drawbacks of it.
+While the use of e10s does have major speed and stability benefits, such as ensuring slow webpages do not crash the browser, in addition to providing a greater degree of sandboxing, it also leads to a higher amount of RAM consumption.

+UXP

 Pale Moon is built upon the Unified XUL Platform (UXP), a cross-platform, multimedia application base that was forked from Mozilla code prior to the introduction of Firefox Quantum.

 UXP is a fork of the Firefox 52 ESR platform that was created in 2017 due to XUL/XPCOM support being removed from the Firefox codebase.
-It includes the Goanna layout and rendering engine, a fork of Mozilla's Gecko engine.
 Moonchild Productions develops UXP independently alongside Pale Moon.

+Goanna

+UXP includes the Goanna layout and rendering engine, which is a fork of Mozilla's Gecko engine that Pale Moon switched to in 2015 ostensibly for legal and web compatibility reasons.